News

 Understanding Generative and Agentic AI

-While the term 'AI' dates back to the 1950s, the launch of ChatGPT in late 2022 sparked widespread interest in generative AI.
-This form of AI can produce original content, although its underlying transformer architecture was developed by Google in 2017.
+The concept of AI dates back to the 1950s, but it was the launch of ChatGPT in late 2022 that brought generative AI into the mainstream.
+Generative AI, which can produce original content, relies on transformer architecture developed by Google in 2017.
+This technology has become integral to various industries, from media and communications to entertainment and advertising.

 University Resources and Training

-The University is investing in resources to promote AI learning and practical application.
-Syracuse recently announced campus-wide access to Anthropic’s Claude for Education, a state-of-the-art AI platform.
-Information Technology Services offers an AI newsletter with helpful tips, and AI tools are being integrated for faculty use in course development and delivery.
+Syracuse University is actively investing in resources to support AI learning and application.
+Recently, the university announced campus-wide access to Anthropic’s Claude for Education, a cutting-edge AI platform designed to enhance educational experiences.
+Additionally, the Information Technology Services department offers an AI newsletter with practical tips, and AI tools are being integrated into faculty course development and delivery.

-The Newhouse School offers two courses specifically focused on AI, along with internal workshops and training for faculty and staff.
-The Office of Research and Creative Activity hosts an emerging media day where faculty members can demonstrate how they have incorporated AI into their teaching.
+The Newhouse School offers two courses specifically focused on AI, along with workshops and training for faculty and staff.
+The Office of Research and Creative Activity hosts an emerging media day, where faculty members showcase how they have incorporated AI into their teaching methods.
+These initiatives reflect the university’s commitment to staying at the forefront of AI education and innovation.

 Encouragement to Explore AI

-Adam Peruta encourages everyone in the University community to explore Artificial Intelligence and discover ways to integrate it into their daily routines.
+Adam Peruta encourages everyone in the university community to explore AI and find ways to integrate it into their daily routines.
+By embracing AI, individuals can unlock new opportunities for creativity, efficiency, and problem-solving, ultimately shaping a future where technology and human ingenuity work together seamlessly.